verygood-ops/ansible-role-tinyproxy/README.md

 ```

 # Prebuilt binary
-Sometimes we need to install a prebuilt binary which is not available in official repository.
-Place prebuilt binary into the `files/` folder and adjust parameters which are
+Sometimes we need to install a prebuilt/precompiled binary which is not available in official repository.
+We do not want to drag ansible tasks to pull from source and make it everytime during self-provisioning, so build it and place prebuilt binary into the `files/` folder and adjust parameters which are
 ```
 install_precompiled_binary: true
 tinyproxy_binary_version: "1.11.2"